Cloud Orchestration FAQ

 Which Rackspace template should I choose?

 The Orchestration service enables you to select the template that is appropriate for your needs.
 Each template has a simple description or flavor, as well as a detailed description that you can access when you select a template in the Cloud Control Panel.
-The following guidelines will help you select the right type of stack:
+The following guidelines help you select the right type of stack:

 - Single-server template: This template offers all-in-one orchestration in which the database, application, and all other resources are on the same compute instance.
 Single-server orchestration is useful for testing and other low-traffic situations where there is no intention of increasing capacity.
-If you think you will need greater capacity, then deploy a load-balanced, multi-server template with a dedicated back-end database instead.
+If you think you need greater capacity, then deploy a load-balanced, multi-server template with a dedicated back-end database instead.
 Some applications are not available with the single-server template.

 - Multiple-server template: This template offers orchestration that is based on a multiple-tier architecture.
 Multiple-server templates generally include load-balanced servers and a dedicated back-end database service.
 Multiple-server templates are ready for production traffic and scale more easily.

 - Rackspace Cloud Databases or Cloud Servers with MySQL: This back-end choice is based on your needs.
 Cloud Databases offers a consistently high level of performance.
 However, Cloud Databases does not currently offer replication or automated backups.
 Both of these features are currently in development.

 ©2020 Rackspace US, Inc.